Brain tumor

 COORDINATOR.
 CENTRAL NERVOUS SYSTEM TUMORS AREA

-The primary brain tumor originates in the brain structure cells themselves while the metastatic tumor is a tumor that has spread to the brain from an extracerebral location.
+A brain tumour can be primary or metastatic.
+Primary brain tumours originate in the cells of the brain structure itself, whereas metastatic tumours are tumours that have spread to the brain from an extracerebral location.

-Research has shown that the survival or cure rate of brain tumors depends, to a large extent, on the total removal of the tumor.
+Research has shown that the survival or cure rate of brain tumours depends, to a large extent, on the total removal of the tumour.

 A PERSONALIZED MEDICINE